 Video: Best Trained & Disciplined German Shepherd Dogs

-The early age of German shepherd is best to teach him that to stop biting you, your guests and other human being around you.
+The early age of German Shepherd is best to teach him that to stop biting you, your guests and other human being around you.

-To make your puppy stop from biting, you need to keep patience and have some time to keep eye on him and recognize the different sign which makes you believe that your puppy is about to bite you.
+To make your puppy stop from biting, you need to keep patience and have some time to keep eye on him and recognize the different signs which make you believe that your puppy is about to bite you.

 For example, if you are taking the time to feed your puppy on time or not giving him a time or his favorite toy, then your puppy will surely react and bit you to get your attention.

-When the puppy is around you, keep eye on him and stop him before he grabs your arm or hand to bite you and instantly replace your hand with one of his soft toy or Kong etc. If you failed to stop him before he bites you then you need to make him realized that you got hurt.
+When the puppy is around you, keep eye on him and stop him before he grabs your arm or hand to bite you and instantly replace your hand with one of his soft toys or Kong, etc.

 You can do this by making a sound like eek, ouch, or even cry sound, etc.